rhnfzl/reddit-stash/README.md

 Have an idea for improving Reddit Stash?
 Feel free to suggest it in the issues or contribute a pull request!

 **✅ Recently Implemented:**
-- **Content Recovery System** - 4-provider cascade for failed downloads (Wayback Machine, PullPush.io, Reddit Previews, Reveddit) with SQLite caching and automatic retry across runs
+- **Content Recovery System** - 5-provider cascade for failed downloads and archived Reddit text (Wayback Machine, Arctic Shift, PullPush.io, Reddit Previews, Reveddit) with SQLite caching and automatic retry across runs
 - **Advanced Media Download System** - Modern web compatibility with HTTP/2 support and browser impersonation
 - **Comprehensive Rate Limiting** - Multi-layer rate limiting with provider-specific limits and intelligent backoff